justtheimpaler/debbie/README.md

 ## Versioning

+This is an optional feature that can be useful to some projects.

 Debbie supports the evolution over time of a database with the use of separate folders for each version.

-Nevertheless, this is an optional feature; a basic project could ignore this feature and have a single folder (e.g. `1.0.0`) where the entire database source code will be stored in a single file.
+On the flip side, if no versioning is needed the entire database source code can be stored in a single folder called `1.0.0` or similar.

 When building the database, Debbie will run in sequence all `build.sql` files in the source code until the specified version.
 When cleaning the database, Debbie will execute all `clean.sql` files from the target version down to the initial version, in reverse order.
 For example, if the database source